-The drug development process can be simpler.
-Recruitment, retention, and adherence / compliance can be improved.
-Significant points of friction can be removed.
+New, remote devices and digital technologies mean that this is possible, making the drug development process simpler.
+Recruitment, retention, adherence and compliance for clinical trials can be improved.
+Significant points of friction can be removed by following a decentralized clinical trial model.
 Powerful changes can be as simple as the way blood samples are taken.

-“The nurses taking the blood samples preferred this method over the DBS method.
+“The nurses taking the blood samples preferred the [volumetric microsampling] method over the DBS method.
 Mitra doesn't need a ‘drying period,’ because the packaging is designed to not touch anything.
-Therefore, the Mitra stick can be put away immediately.” – Jennifer Keiser, PhD, Swiss TPH
+Therefore, the Mitra device can be put away immediately.” – Jennifer Keiser, PhD, Swiss TPH

-“When I see how much easier it makes things for patients, when they can self-test and take agency in the process, it really hits home." – Dr. Jon Jin Kim, Nottingham University Hospital
+“When I see how much easier it makes things for patients, when they can self-sample and take agency in the process, it really hits home." – Dr. Jon Jin Kim, Nottingham University Hospital

 Pharma companies can bring new drugs to market in less time.
-This work is essential.
-Clinical trials matter.
-Microsampling makes them a little easier for patients and participants, which can make an enormous difference for scientists and researchers, for leaders in the pharmaceutical industry, and for all of humanity.
+Microsampling makes things a little easier for drug study participants and can make an enormous difference for research scientists and leaders in the pharmaceutical industry.

 “With VAMS, we could just communicate that they don't need to come out of their homes.
 We send the kits via regular mail and instruct them to sample themselves.” – Dr. Christophe Stove, PhD, Ghent University

-Small samples can make a big difference in pharma and clinical trials, through the process of drug development and throughout the world.
+Small samples can make a big difference in pharma and clinical trials.

 92% of clinical trial participants surveyed prefer at-home fingerstick blood collection.

-Contact a Microsampling Specialist today to take your next step toward smarter, more patient-centered clinical trials.
+Contact a Microsampling Specialist today to take your next step toward smarter, more person-centered clinical trials.

 Let us know what you think